Module 8: Handling Deposits – LandlordPass

 The tenant can apply for dispute resolution and you may be ordered to pay double the deposit — even if there was real damage.
 The 15-day deadline is strict.
 (RTA s.
 38.)

 No. Certified guide dogs and service dogs are not "pets" for deposit purposes.
-Charging a pet deposit for a service dog can result in a human rights complaint.
-(Guide Dog and Service Dog Act.)
+Charging a pet deposit for a service dog can result in a human rights complaint under the BC Human Rights Code and the Guide Dog and Service Dog Act.

-Usually no. Use useful-life depreciation (Policy Guideline 40).
-If the carpet is 8 years old with a 10-year useful life and replacement costs $2,000, your maximum claim is roughly $400 (20% remaining life).
+Usually no. Use useful-life depreciation per RTB Policy Guideline 40 (updated Feb 2025).
+Carpet useful life is now listed as 12 years.
+If the carpet is 10 years old and replacement costs $2,400, your maximum claim is roughly $400 (2 out of 12 years remaining = ~17%).

 Your ability to claim damage against the deposit can be extinguished.
-Without a move-in baseline, you cannot prove what condition the unit was in before the tenancy.
+Without a move-in baseline on the RTB-27, you cannot prove what condition the unit was in before the tenancy.
 Always do the RTB-27 at move-in.
 (RTA s.
 23, s.
 36.)

-You can apply for dispute resolution to seek additional compensation beyond the deposit amount.
-Bring all evidence — RTB-27 reports, photos, invoices, and useful-life calculations.
+You can apply to the RTB for dispute resolution to seek additional compensation beyond the deposit amount.
+Bring all evidence — RTB-27 reports, photos, invoices, and useful-life calculations under PG 40.